Why are Golden Goose sneakers so expensive and where are they on sale?

 You’ll also notice the interior lining, which is not smooth leather or unvarnished suede leather, but rather a loopback cotton toweling material, which makes the shoes warm in the winter and cool in the summer for your feet.
 This is also a purposeful design feature so your sneakers are pleasant to wear year-round.

 Golden Goose tend to be wider than other sneakers, and the sneakers have a taller leather insole that provides better cushion and comfort.
-Did you realize you felt a bit taller, putting on these shoes?
+If you already have a pair, did you notice you felt a bit taller, putting on these shoes?

-This height advantage—like the ‘stiletto of sneakers’ if you will—is one reason Golden Goose is so popular, but it also affects the sizing and fit:
+This height advantage—the ‘stiletto of sneakers’ if you will—is one reason Golden Goose is so popular, but it also affects the sizing and fit:

-- Golden Goose shoes come in whole sizes only (from US 4 to US 11 women’s and US 6 to US 14 men’s)
+- Golden Goose shoes come in whole sizes only (women’s US 4 to US 11 and men’s US 6 to US 14)

 - Due to an approximately 3 to 5 cm difference in heel height, which slightly shrinks the length of the foot overall, as well as the width of the shoe, it is advised to size down to the nearest whole size if you are in-between.
 Otherwise, they fit true to size.